Griaustinis-Media/tnl/tsang/README.md

 ## Integration with Leng

 Generated pipelines use the Leng universal database library located at `../../leng` relative to the generated pipeline.

+## License

+MIT License

+The Tsang parser and code generator are licensed under the MIT License.

+Note: Generated pipelines use the Leng library which is licensed under the Eclipse Public License 2.0.
+Generated code inherits the EPL 2.0 license.